Milofow/Milofow/Research/Agile Research.md

 <i> Source: https://www.dictionary.com/browse/agile </i>

 This gives us a better picture of agile development.
-If we dig a little deeper and more specific we find a website dedicated to this principle.
-Agile Alliance as it's called is a non profit community of volunteers to help inform people about this principle and help people get the best out of it.
+If we dig a little deeper, we will find a website dedicated to this principle.
+Agile Alliance, as it's called, is a non profit community of volunteers to help inform people about this principle and help people get the best out of it.
 They explain agile development as the following:

 > It’s really about thinking through how you can understand what’s going on in the environment that you’re in today, identify what uncertainty you’re facing, and  > figure out how you can adapt to that as you go along.